Sir William Johnson, 1st Baronet: Early life and career

 William Johnson was born around 1715 in County Meath, in the Kingdom of Ireland.
 He was the eldest son of Christopher Johnson (1687–1764) of Smithstown, County Meath, and Anne Warren, daughter of Michael Warren of Warrenstown, County Meath and Catherine Aylmer, sister of Admiral Matthew Aylmer, 1st Baron Aylmer.

 His mother Anne was from an "Old English" Catholic gentry family who had, in previous generations, lost much of their status to the "New English".
 His father was descended from the O'Neill dynasty of County Armagh.
-William Johnson's paternal grandfather was originally known as William MacShane, but changed his surname to Johnson, the Anglicization of the Gaelic Mac Seáin or Seagháin.
+William Johnson's paternal grandfather was originally known as William MacShane, but changed his surname to Johnson, the Anglicisation of the Gaelic Mac Seáin or Seagháin.

 Some early biographers portrayed William Johnson as living in poverty in Ireland, but modern studies reveal that his family lived a comfortable, if modest, lifestyle.
 Although the Johnson family had a history of Jacobitism, William Johnson's maternal uncle Peter Warren was raised as a Protestant to enable him to pursue a career in the British Royal Navy.
 He achieved considerable success, gaining wealth along the way.

-As a Catholic, William Johnson had limited opportunities for advancement in the institutions of the British Empire.
-Never particularly religious, Johnson converted to Protestantism when offered an opportunity to work for his uncle in British America.